synaptikad/de-code-/de-code-presentation-english.md

 ### Modular database architecture

-EXCODE is based on a structure of distinct but interconnected databases:
+de[code] is based on a structure of distinct but interconnected databases:

 ```
 ┌─────────────────────────────────────────────────────────────┐